We think new drivers deserve to be given a chance, not priced off the road

 A Smartbox (available with our Young Driver policy) is a small device that we fit to your car.
 It works a bit like satnav, tracking your driving behaviour and feeding the data back to us.

-We don’t charge for fitting the device although we will charge if you miss a fitting appointment or if you change car without telling us.
+We don’t charge for fitting the device although we will charge if you miss a fitting appointment.

 We’re not really watching you drive, we just want to find out: